YouKnow-sys/tgcaptcha-rs/README.md

    If it takes too long for the user to respond or choose the wrong answer, they will be banned.

 ## Commands:
-`/help`: show commands help message.\
+- `/help`: show commands help message.
-`/status`: check the bot status, can be used to make sure that the bot is up and running.\
+- `/status`: check the bot status, can be used to make sure that the bot is up and running.
+- `/uptime`: show the bot uptime.
-`/sourcecode`: share a link to the source code of the bot.
+- `/sourcecode`: share a link to the source code of the bot.